-Here are some of the ways that teeth can become damaged or rotten:
+Here are some of the reasons for teeth to start decaying

 Candy!
 All children love it and crave it.
 We know that it is harmful to not only their teeth but their health, yet we constantly give it to them.
 Why?
 Sugar causes the gradual eating away of the enamel of the teeth and continues to do so the more it is consumed.
 This of course, being added sugar that serves absolutely no purpose in your health or wellbeing.
 Consuming too much of it leads to dental decay, as well as long term complications that can be just as bad, including swelling, gum disease, tooth ache, bad dental hygiene (bad breath) and will eventually make you dread going to the dentist.

 Grinding of the teeth